Skip to content

 Messaging apps have evolved beyond simple chat.
 Many now offer business tools, payment systems, and marketing features.

+WhatsApp | 2.8 billion monthly active users.
 WhatsApp is the world’s most popular messaging app and the dominant communication tool across Europe, Latin America, Africa, and South Asia.
+In the UK and Ireland, it has become the default channel for community groups and informal business contact, often ahead of SMS or email.
 WhatsApp Business allows companies to create product catalogues, set up automated responses, and communicate directly with customers.
-For service businesses in the UK and Ireland, WhatsApp is increasingly used as a customer service channel, and it is worth integrating into your website design with click-to-chat buttons.
+For service businesses, click-to-chat buttons are worth building into your website design so an enquiry can start with a single tap.

-Telegram has crossed 950 million MAU and is now one of the seven platforms with a billion-user trajectory.
-Its focus on privacy, speed, and large group functionality (channels can have unlimited subscribers) makes it popular for news distribution, community building, and niche interest groups.
+Telegram | 950 million monthly active users.
+Telegram has crossed 950 million MAU and is now on a billion-user trajectory.
+Its focus on privacy, speed, and large-group functionality (channels can have unlimited subscribers) makes it popular for news distribution, community building, and niche-interest groups.
 Telegram is particularly strong in India, Brazil, and Russia.

+Facebook Messenger | 1 billion monthly active users.
 Messenger remains widely used for personal and business communication.
 Its chatbot functionality and integration with Facebook’s advertising tools make it useful for automated customer service and lead generation.

+Discord | 400 million monthly active users.
 Originally built for gaming communities, Discord has expanded into education, brand communities, and collaborative workspaces.
 Its server-based structure allows businesses to create dedicated spaces for customers, fans, or team members.
-Discord is particularly strong with audiences aged 18 to 35.
+Discord is particularly strong among audiences aged 18 to 35, and its growth reflects a broader shift from large public feeds to smaller, private communities.

 Content Publishing and Discussion Platforms